floweredscarf/su25/policies/index.md

 ### Homeworks

 Homeworks are designed to reinforce your **conceptual understanding** of the material each week.
-They will include a mix of multiple-choice, short answer, and coding questions, and will be released on **Gradescope** every **Wednesday**, due the following **Tuesday**.
+They will include a mix of multiple-choice, short answer, and coding questions, and will be released on **Gradescope** every **Wednesday**, due the following **Tuesday at 11:59 PM**.
 Regardless of length, all homeworks will be worth **2.5** points.
 The maximum number of homeworks points you can get will be 15.

 **No extensions** will be granted for homework assignments for any reason, so please plan accordingly and start early.